 The massive Royal Palace is dated back to 1769.
-The Castle Hill is part of the Castle District, called Várnegyed, home of different building styles like Baroque, Medieval and even Neoclassical, is one of the most important pins on your list of Budapest 2 days itinerary.
+Castle Hill is part of the Castle District, called Várnegyed, home of different building styles like Baroque, Medieval and even Neoclassical, is one of the essential pins on your list of Budapest 2 days itinerary.

-There are many ways to get up the castle Hill, location of many Budapest attractions such as the Buda Castle, Fisherman’s Bastion and Matthias Church.
-The easiest way is to hop on the old-fashioned cable car or walk up from the Chain Bridge enjoying the landscape along the way.
+There are many ways to get up the Castle Hill, the location of many Budapest attractions such as the Buda Castle, Fisherman’s Bastion and Matthias Church.
+The easiest way is to hop on the old-fashioned cable car or walk up from the Chain Bridge, enjoying the landscape along the way.

 You should plan more than 2 days in Budapest to explore those awesome and huge collections.
-Instead, just enjoy the peaceful and beautiful landscape view around the courtyards.
+But instead, just enjoy the peaceful and beautiful landscape view around the courtyards.

 Two days in Budapest – Also consider to include

-Already mentioned above, the Hungarian National Gallery is another great place to visit in Budapest in 2 days.
-We have included this place in our morning guide for 2 days in Budapest because it is inside Buda Castle.
+Already mentioned above, the Hungarian National Gallery is another excellent place to visit in Budapest in 2 days.
+We have included this place in our morning guide for two days in Budapest because it is inside Buda Castle.
 However, feel free to skip it if you don’t have enough time or don’t feel it.

 Our favourite part of the gallery was the Dome Terrace which is a great place to enjoy the breathtaking views over the Pest side of the city.